AltahhanAi/Data_Science/docs/content/unit1/01_01_what-is-data-science.md

 * **Nutrition:** Is this a suitable and realistic diet for me?

-      - Society is sharing more of its daily eating habits through social media feeds, likes and interactions as well as through active engagement in specific diets apps.
+      - Society is sharing more of its daily eating habits through social media feeds, likes and interactions as well as through active engagement in specific diet apps.
 All of this data can be utilised en mass to create recommendations for the best and most realistic diets that individuals will respond to, given past habits, determination and the target that people set for themselves.
 Although this is not easy, it is doable and more successful apps are being developed that are capable of giving such recommendations.

 * **Medicine:** As per the sensor readings, how well is the ICU patient responding to the current treatment?

-      - Electronic Health Record data is becoming crucial for collective patients' analysis for diseases and behaviour to aid health specialists in their daily tasks of diagnosis etc.
+      - Electronic Health Record data is becoming crucial for collective patients' analyses for diseases and behaviour to aid health specialists in their daily tasks of diagnosis etc.

 * **Environmental Science:** How is land temperature affecting ocean temperatures?